arthijayaraman-lab/crease_ga/docs/casestudy1.rst

    Figure 1.: Definitions of structural features relevant to this case study.
 Structural features are a set of physical descriptors that fully define a 3 dimensional (3D) structure of the system.
 For a system of nanoparticles with dispersity in both size and shape, we identify a set of five structural features as shown above.

 During this step it is important to spend some time and think about the expected output from CREASE.
-The final output from CREASE is going to be multiple sets of structural features that are identified here.
+The final output from CREASE is going to be multiple sets of structural features that are identified in this step.

 Step 2:	Generating 3D Structures for Varying Values of Structural Features
 ----------------------------------------------------------------------------